markusdosch/essentialmunich/README.md

 ## News

-* Süddeutsche Zeitung with headquarts in Munich is a world-class newspaper, arguably the best German daily newspaper.
+* Süddeutsche Zeitung with headquarters in Munich is a world-class newspaper, arguably the best German daily newspaper.
 Tney took part in uncovering the Panama Papers and the Paradise Papers.
 Their online presence is on <https://www.sueddeutsche.de/>.
 They also have really good coverage what is happening locally in Munich: <https://www.sueddeutsche.de/muenchen>
 * The local newspapers are Abendzeitung, tz, and Münchner Merkur.

 ## Leisure